Marco the Bison: Criticism

 The university's beloved mascot underwent a makeover in 2008, thanks to a fundraising effort in the fall headed by the Marshall University Alumni Association in conjunction with the MU Athletic Department.
 His new costume was crafted by Dale Morton Studios in Hurricane, West Virginia.
 He was revealed prior to the Marshall homecoming game on November 15, 2008 against the UCF Knights.

 When the smoke cleared from the tunnel, fans saw a mascot with smaller feet, track pants, muscles and a face bearing an enormous nose, long nails on the fingers (supposed to look like hooves on the rare time the mascot held his fingers together and down towards the ground) and glaring eyes.
 Since then, feedback on the Internet has been overwhelmingly negative.

 Of the 389 people who had responded to The Herald-Dispatch's unscientific online poll question of whether they liked the new look, 81 percent said no. And more than 2,300 people had joined a Facebook group called "Bring Back Classic Marco!"

 In 2013 yet another makeover was performed and Marco received a new suit similar to the one used prior to 2008.

+Lore

+Marco graduated with a master's degree in Sports Administration with two minors in psychology.
+Between under grad and grad school, Marco took a gap year to go fishing up in the Great Lakes area.

+Here he met the love of his life, Marsha.
+The two met while on a guided fishing tour on Lake Superior.
+Later she would join Marco at Marshall University and would be beside him as they cheered on their athletes.
+Though some years later, Marsha would retire from the cheering life and left Marco to pump up the crowds alone while she moved on to work in digital designs (her true passion).